gbdrummer/symbiocss/00_introduction.md

 SymbioCSS is a methodology for writing HTML and CSS which I (Graham Butler) have been developing since 2014.

 ## Why another methodology?
-In my opinion, a good HTML/CSS methodology should produce code with the following characteristics:
+In my opinion, a good HTML/CSS methodology is one that produces code with the following characteristics:

 HTML and CSS code should: